Sourdough Pumpkin Cream Cheese Muffins

 Can I make sourdough pumpkin muffins into sourdough pumpkin cupcakes?

 Definitely!
-This pumpkin muffin batter is excellent for cupcakes.
+This pumpkin muffin batter is excellent for pumpkin cupcakes.
 You may want to increase the amount of granulated sugar to ½ cup to make the batter slightly sweeter.

 Can I bake pumpkin muffins into sourdough pumpkin bread?